shepelt/noisecanvas/AI_RULES.md

 - **DO NOT** pre-teach theory or create elaborate structures upfront

 ## Code Conventions

+### Language
+- **All code comments and documentation must be in English**
+- Variable names, function names, and all identifiers in English
+- Commit messages in English
+- Only user-facing text (if any) may be in Korean

 ### Naming
 - **Functions**: Describe what they do musically